December 5, 2024

 The Fix:

-1. Prune Regularly: Trim away old, blackened leaves to keep the plant looking fresh.
+1. Prune Regularly: Trim away any of the old and blackened leaves.
+It will keep the plant looking healthy and fresh.

 Preventive Care Checklist